atakocabas/CENG453_20231_Group15_frontend/README.md

     - Each city worth 2 points.
     - Having longest path worth 2 points.
     - If a player reaches 8 points, the game ends.
+14. If you want to play again, click "Play Again".

 ## AI Strategy
 If AI player has enough resources to build a road, it randomly builds a road.
 Then,